meteahmetyakar/Bmi-Calculator-With-Image-Processing/README.md

 ### Database Part

+* A table is created for each new user in the program, but the program handles it by itself, you just need to enter the connection string.
 <p align="center">
   <img src="https://github.com/meteahmetyakar/Bmi-Calculator-With-Image-Processing-And-Face-Recognition/blob/main/images/database-design.png" />
 </p>
-<h3 align="center">A table is created for each new user in the program, but the program handles it by itself, you just need to enter the connection string.</h3>
+<h3 align="center">Table Design</h3>

 #